MPs have backed calls from The Children’s Society for local agencies to do more to tackle grooming and child sexual exploitation.

 'We urge the government to act on the Committee's recommendations to prevent this horrific crime.'

-The Children’s Society’s written evidence can be found on here.
+The Children’s Society’s written evidence can be found on the Parliament website.

 For more information or interview requests, please call 07810 796 508 outside office hours, 020 7841 4423 during office hours or by email.